Make the most of your time at Dayton Law by joining a student organization today.

 The Student Bar Association is the student government at UDSL and helps facilitate the expression and representation of the student body.

-The Volunteer Student Law Project is dedicated to provide legal and nonlegal volunteer opportunities to law students.
+The Volunteer Student Law Project (VSLP) is dedicated to provide legal and nonlegal volunteer opportunities to law students.

 The Women’s Caucus promotes leadership, volunteerism and developing the potential of law students through improving both the Dayton and law school communities.